 c) The Advisory Board has the responsibility under the Act to hold a public hearing on consolidation plans submitted pursuant to ETSA Section 15.4a and make a recommendation to the Administrator regarding the plan.

-d) The Administrator has the responsibility under the Act to approve consolidation plans, as submitted or as modified, and grant waivers to the consolidation process pursuant to ETSA Section 15.4a(c).
+d) The Administrator has the responsibility under the Act to approve consolidation plans, modification plans, as submitted or as modified for the provisioning of 9-1-1 service, and grant waivers to the consolidation process pursuant to ETSA Section 15.4a(c).

-SUBPART B: CONSOLIDATION
+SUBPART B: CONSOLIDATION AND REQUESTS FOR WAIVER

 Section 1324.200 Consolidation Plans and Requests for Waiver

-a) By January 1, 2016, the Department shall post a link on its website for the electronic submission of consolidation plans and requests for waiver.

-b) Counties and 9-1-1 Authorities:
+a) Counties and 9-1-1 Authorities:

 1) Shall use their service population to determine whether they are required to consolidate pursuant to ETSA Section 15.4a;